microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/Solution-01.md

 kubectl scale deployment -n APPNAME NAMESPACE --replicas=2
 ```
 Then have the student run the experiment again and notice how the application is avalable with a failed POD

+Have the student explore how to make PODs resilient by creating a replica of the POD

 In the experiment, make the mode = "one" versus "all: as per the JSON spec below: